Apprenticeships in Scotland

 Apply for apprenticeships in Scotland

-Piling operatives drive columns of wood, steel or concrete into the ground to provide support for structures such as buildings, bridges and piers.
+A piling operative, or rig driver, is responsible for driving wood, steel, or concrete columns into the ground during construction projects, to provide vital support for structures such as houses, offices, hospitals, bridges, and piers.

 * Salaries have been collected from multiple industry sources and have been updated as of 2019